ad3ller/emonitor/README.rst

 Configuration
 -------------

-Communication with a serial instrument is configured using `~/.emonitor/instrum.ini`.
+Communication with a serial instrument is configured using `~/.emonitor/instrum.ini`, which can be edited from the command line.
 To list the configured instruments,

 .. code-block:: bash